 During those nights she would stare until dawn, wide-eyed, at the shadows projected onto the ceiling by pale moonlight.
 No matter how hard she tried she could never fall back into peaceful sleep.

 He dreamt of that day often when he was younger.
 In his dreams a triumphant grin always lit his face as he watched his brother, face forever petrified in the expression of death, fall to his knees and then to the floor.
 In his dreams he had always felt satisfied.
-He found out they were, nothing more, nothing less, exactly that, dreams, fragments conjured by his wishful mind, something that was never meant to be true.
+He found out they were, nothing more, nothing less, exactly that: dreams, fragments conjured by his wishful mind, something that was never meant to be true.
 In reality, his brother's final demise only left him feeling empty and numb, just as Kakashi had once warned him, just as she had once predicted.

 Because now – even if it was necessary, even if it was justified – he was finally, truly alone.

-The consequences of that mission were pivotal, and the battles they fought during that month would no doubt be studied by generations after her.
+The consequences of that mission were pivotal, and the battles they fought during that month would no doubt be studied by generations after them.
 Yet what she would remember most vividly, was not the widely reported outcomes – Danzo's death, Madara's death, or the return of peace to Konoha – but the fact that Sasuke stepped in, risked his life, and battled the immortal Uchiha when Madara attacked Naruto.

 Perhaps she interpreted his actions all wrong, perhaps he did everything out of a whim, but she liked to believe otherwise.
-She like to believe that he felt something for the past, for Team Seven; that he could not kill his old friend like he thought he could; that when Madara attacked, he would not, could not stand to watch his old friend get killed.
+She liked to believe that he felt something for the past, for Team Seven; that he could not kill his old friend like he thought he could; that when Madara attacked, he would not, could not stand to watch his old friend get killed.

 As a result of his bravery (she knew better than to called it that in front of him), Sasuke suffered major trauma.
 His pulse was weak, his breathing shallow, but to her greatest relief Sasuke was, somehow, alive.

 It took all of her self-constraint to keep from tearing up when he woke.
 It took even more conscious effort to leave after she finished his daily medical check-up in the month following.
 He needed space, she told herself, trying to shut out her desperate craving to see him to make sure he was really there.
-In any case, she reminded herself, she have no rights to care for him anymore, not after how she gave up on him, not after how earnestly she tried to make Naruto to give up too.
+In any case, she reminded herself, she have no rights to care for him anymore, not after how she gave up on him, not after how earnestly she tried to make Naruto give up too.

-Lying in the whitewashed room, unable to move, unable to sleep, he felt the same chest-tightening helplessness he experienced when he watched his parents take their final breaths, too weak to save them, too weak to die with them.
+Lying in the whitewashed room, unable to move, unable to sleep, he felt the same chest-tightening helplessness he experienced when he watched his parents take their final breaths: too weak to save them, too weak to die with them.

 Naruto and Sakura revived him, and carried him back to Konoha.
 They thought they had done a good deed, they thought they have saved him.